|Roadster V2||Gravel Edition|

 Should your belt ever get broken or worn out and you are in need of replacement Ride1UP does have the stock belts in house for purchase.
 Alternatively we have tested belts from Gates Carbon Drive.
 These belts can be sourced through local bike shops along with online sources.
-While there is no belt length that directly matches up to ours, we have found that the 115 tooth in both the CDN & CDX line, will fit our stock system however are very challenging to install.
-The 118t is a tiny bit long, it can be used but will require tensioning by hand/ without tensioners.
+While there is no belt length that directly matches up to ours, we have found that a couple are pretty close and only require a bit of modification.
+Please reach out to support if you wish to attempt this.

 To replace a belt, follow the steps in section one and then: